Writing a Project report for bank loan can seem like an intimidating hurdle. You know that you need to put a

 business and also must know how you handle things.

-The Business inputs must include the following things:
+The Project report for bank loan must include the following things:

 - Value proposition: If you’re at a party and someone asks you what your business does,

 can you describe it in a single sentence?
 Your goal is to communicate the value you are